cuhsat/pssst/doc/api.md

 All user names will be hashed in the canonical form before communicated to the server.
 At no point, the server will process or know any plaintext user name.

-Hashing of the user name is done with PKCS#5 v2.0 PBKDF2 (SHA1, 1000 rounds,
+Hashing of the user name is done with RFC 7915 scrypt (32 bytes, N=16384, r=8, p=1)
-32 bytes) and the fix salt `[Pssst!]`.
+and the fix salt `[Pssst!]`.
 The hashed user name is encoded in hex.

 ### Encryption